-The silver lining to all this fuss about bacteria is that over the years Microbiome research has made tremendous advancements in understanding how properties of the Microbiome affect Human health and disease.
-The research provides insight into how DNA could play an important role in possible prevention and treatment of certain chronic illnesses in the future.You can always take a more active role in your health.
+There is a silver lining to all this fuss about bacteria: Over the years microbiome research has made tremendous advancements in understanding how properties of the microbiome affect human health and disease.
+The research provides insight into how our DNA could play an important role in possible prevention and treatment of certain chronic illnesses in the future.
+For now, you can always take a more active role in your health.
 The foods you consume on a daily basis can determine the types and amounts of microorganisms in your body.

 To reap the benefits of good bacteria try adding in probiotics to your diet via our Creamy Lemon Yogurt for breakfast or dessert, some Miso to a side dish, and experiment with Kimchi in a broth.
 Most probiotic foods can be relatively inexpensive to purchase and can easily be made at home.